 Comprising some of the world’s fastest-growing markets, digital transformation in SEA is about efficient market expansion and customer acquisition supported by agile and flexible operations, innovation and technologies.

-The SEA market is highly diverse in terms of language, culture and behaviour.
-Digital transformation ensures that the technology and data are in place to better support operations (48% in SEA vs. 32% in rest of world), and allow agility and flexibility to quickly capture opportunities (36% in SEA vs. 30% in rest of world).
-With a more positive market outlook, SEA companies are less concerned about ‘playing defence’ with initiatives like creating a culture to handle disruption (8% in SEA vs. 15% in the rest of the world).
+The SEA market is highly diverse in terms of language, culture and behavior.
+Digital transformation ensures that the technology and data are in place to better support operations (48% in SEA vs. 32% in rest of the world), and allow agility and flexibility to quickly capture opportunities (36% in SEA vs. 30% in the rest of the world).
+With a more positive market outlook, SEA companies are less concerned about ‘playing defense’ with initiatives like creating a culture to handle disruption (8% in SEA vs. 15% in the rest of the world).

 Figure 6: Top Drivers of Digital Transformation